gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Joining Node to Group Manager {#sec-joining-node-to-GM}

-First, the joining node posts the Access Token to the /authz-info endpoint at the Group Manager, in accordance with the Token post defined in Section 3.3 of {{I-D.palombini-ace-key-groupcomm}}.
+First, the joining node posts the Access Token to the /authz-info endpoint at the Group Manager, in accordance with the Token post defined in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}.
 Then, the joining node establishes a secure channel with the Group Manager, according to what is specified in the Access Token response and to the signalled profile of ACE.

 ## Join Request {#ssec-join-req}

 Once a secure communication channel with the Group Manager has been established, the joining node requests to join the OSCORE group, by accessing the related join resource at the Group Manager.

 In particular, the joining node sends to the Group Manager a confirmable CoAP request, using the method POST and targeting the join endpoint associated to that group.
-This join request follows the format and processing of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.
+This join request follows the format and processing of the Key Distribution Request message defined in Section 4.1 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular:

 * The 'get_pub_keys' parameter is present only if the joining node wants to retrieve the public keys of the group members from the Group Manager during the join process (see {{sec-public-keys-of-joining-nodes}}).
 Otherwise, this parameter MUST NOT be present.